Return to Previous page

 In 1831 there were approximately 800 men serving in ironed gangs in the Lithgow area, this had risen to 1,000 by 1836, falling to 700 by 1837(Winchester 1977, p6).
 The gangs were principally responsible for work on the roads between Sydney and Bathurst.

-Three stockades were built to house the ironed gangs in the lithgow area: at Hassans Walls, Bowenfels and the Cox's River at Mount Walker.
+Three stockades were built to house the ironed gangs in the Lithgow area: at Hassans Walls, Bowenfels and the Cox's River at Mount Walker.

 On December 1 1832, the Currency Lad reported that: